l-dfa/COVID-19-italia/template/205_coronavirus_italia.en.rst

 |

-To have a general idea about the geographical distribution of the virus, the following historam shows the total cases for every region.
+To have a general idea about the geographical distribution of the virus, the following histogram shows the total cases for every region.

 .. image:: /media/images/204/dpc-covid19-ita-regioni.en.png
    :height: 700 px